 In Robert Bloch's story "The Shadow From the Steeple" (considered out of canon by some) it gets better: after a serious blunder by a university professor attempting to contain it, it takes over his body, therefore becoming almost unaffected by light, changes the man's field of expertise to theoretical physics, then joins the Manhattan project so we'll succeed in creating a weapon that could actually annihilate us.
 It's also an avatar of the god Nyarlathotep, The Crawling Chaos.

 Call of Cthulhu itself offers one.
-You may be surprized that, despite being an ancient and unspeakably powerful entity able to drive to insanity with nary a glance, Cthulhu is just as vulnerable as anything else to being rammed with large objects.
+You may be surprised that, despite being an ancient and unspeakably powerful entity able to drive humans to insanity with nary a glance, Cthulhu is just as vulnerable as anything else to being rammed with large objects.

-Weird Tales: Many of Lovecraft and pals wrote for the magazine.
+Weird Tales: Lovecraft and many of his friends wrote for the magazine.

 Who You Gonna Call?: Professor Shrewsbury, Inspector Legrasse, Titus Crow, The Wilmarth Foundation, Delta Green, and Teddy London.

 Wolverine Publicity: Cthulhu only appears in one story, yet his name is used for the whole body of fiction.
 Justified in that Cthulhu or the events from The Call of Cthulhu is alluded to in other stories.